 If your application is successful, we may ask you to verify project costs that you provided in your application.
 You may need to provide evidence such as quotes for major costs.

 Not all expenditure on your project may be eligible for grant funding.
-A delegate in the Department of the Prime Minister and Cabinet will make the final decision on what is eligible expenditure.
+The decision maker makes the final decision on what is eligible expenditure.